+(a) Describe the process by which the Board determines the compensation for the issuer's directors and officers.
 The Board with the assistance of the Remuneration Committee, is responsible for approving compensation objectives and the specific compensation programs for policies and practices of the Company.
-For more information, see "Statement of Executive Compensation".

-The members of the Remuneration Committee are Mr. Jim Mellon (Chairman) and Mr. Andrew Cheatle.
-The committee composed entirely of independent directors.
-If the Board does not have a compensation committee composed entirely of independent directors, describe what steps the Board takes to ensure an objective process for determining such compensation.
+For more information, see compensation committee composed entirely of independent directors, describe what steps the Board takes to ensure an objective process for determining such compensation.